Behavioral Experiments in Health Economics

 Rassenti, S. J., Smith, V. L., & Bulfin, R. L. (1982).
 A combinatorial auction mechanism for airport time slot allocation.
 Bell Journal of Economics, 13(2), 402–417.Find this resource:

 Roberto, C. A., & Kawachi, I. (2015).
 Behavioral economics and public health.
-Oxford: Oxford University Press.Find this resource:
+Oxford, UK: Oxford University Press.Find this resource:

 Roth, A. E. (2002).
 The economist as engineer: Game theory, experimentation, and computation as tools for design economics.
 Econometrica, 70, 1341–1378.Find this resource: